In this page: Corporate Taxes | Accounting Rules | Consumption Taxes | Individual Taxes | Double Taxation Treaties | Sources of Fiscal Information

 Start-up expenses, such as incorporation expenses, founders’ salary, and registration fees and taxes, are deductible if the expenses are recorded per the articles of incorporation and are actually paid.
 Goodwill can be amortised over a period of five years using the straight-line method.

-Certain charitable contributions can be considered either "Bub-jung" (deductible at up to 50% of the total taxable income for the concerned fiscal year after deduction of net operating loss) or "Ji-jung" (which can be deducted up to 10% of the total taxable income for the fiscal year after the deduction of deductible Bub-jung donations and net operating loss).
+Certain charitable contributions can be deductible at up to 50% of the total taxable income for the concerned fiscal year after the deduction of net operating loss (including donations to public interest entities like government bodies and social welfare organisations, or for academic research, technical development, etc.) or up to 10% of the total taxable income for the fiscal year after the 50% deduction of other donations and net operating loss.
 The amount in excess of such limits can be carried over for ten years.

-Net operating losses can be carried forward 10 years up to 60% of a fiscal year's taxable income, or for 15 years when incurred in fiscal years starting on or after January 1, 2020.
-The carryback of losses is not permitted for big companies; however, SMEs can carry back their losses to the previous accounting year (up to the preceding two years for the net operating losses of tax year including 31 December 2021).
+Net operating losses (NOLs) can be carried forward for 10 years, up to 80% of a fiscal year's taxable income, or for 15 years if incurred in fiscal years starting on or after January 1, 2020.
+Small and medium-sized enterprises (SMEs) and certain qualifying companies undergoing a recovery process can deduct NOLs from prior years without limitation.
+Carryback of losses is generally not allowed, but SMEs can opt to carry back NOLs for one year if they have filed tax returns for the year when the loss occurred and the preceding year.

-Companies acquiring real estate, motor vehicles, heavy equipment, and certain other items must pay acquisition tax, generally at 4.6% (including the local surtax).
+Companies acquiring real estate, motor vehicles, heavy equipment, and certain other items must pay acquisition tax, with rates generally ranging from 1% to 7% (including the local surtax).
+A 12% acquisition tax rate is applicable to the acquisition of a residential house by a corporation.

 Stamp duties ranging from KRW 50 to KRW 350,000 apply to agreements relating to the creation, transfer, or alteration of rights.

-The four types of social security contributions in Korea are national pension (4.5% of salaries), national health insurance (3.925%), and employment insurance.
-In addition to a 0.80% (0.90% starting from July 2022) contributions to employment insurance, employers are required to make 0.25% to 0.85% contribution to employment stabilisation insurance and occupational competency development insurance.
+The types of social security contributions in Korea are national pension (4.5% of salaries, capped at a monthly salary of KRW 5,900,000 until June 2024), national health insurance (4.004%, capped at KRW 4,789,880), and employment insurance.
+In addition to a 0.90% contribution to employment insurance, employers are required to make a 0.25% to 0.85% contribution to employment stabilisation insurance and occupational competency development insurance.
 Furthermore, contributions to the Worker’s Accident Compensation Insurance rates vary from 0.7% to 18.6% of total wages and payroll, depending on the type of industry.

 South Korea | OECD | United States | Germany | |